In SEO, keyword density and LSI (Latent Semantic Indexing) play a big role in the way you develop your content to make it more visible in the SERPs.

 Whatever you do with your keyword strategy, remember that you’re writing for actual human beings.
 Google can’t be fooled, especially with the new algorithm updates that strive to put user experience and content quality first.

-This means that LSI assumes that the words in your copy are naturally related to each other and that these words can appear in a different text too.
+This means that LSI algorithms assume that the words in your copy are naturally related to each other and that these words can appear in a different context.

-Let’s say that you want to develop content about roads.
-So, you choose the keyword “road” for your content.
+Let’s say that you want to write an article about roads, so you choose the keyword “road”.
 But in terms of semantics, a “road” can have lots of meanings, especially in search engines: